 The City of Fort Bragg's standard, decorative downtown pedestrian-scale light fixture shall be used throughout the Central District.
-On Redwood Avenue, banner arms and banners may be attached to light poles or building facades to further identify this street as Formatted: Font color: Green commercial street integral to Fort Bragg's downtown.
+On Redwood Avenue, banner arms and banners may be attached to light poles or building facades to further identify this street as a commercial street integral to Fort Bragg's downtown.

-10. The location and spacing of light fixtures should be coordinated with those of low impact development (LID) features, street trees, and street furniture along Redwood Avenue to properly accommodate the higher pedestrian volumes and circulation needs expected on this street.
+10. The location and spacing of light fixtures should be coordinated with those of low impact development (LID) features, street trees, and street furniture along Redwood Avenue to properly accommodate the higher pedestrian volumes and circulation needs expected on